Cycles or loops in Swift: for in, while and repeat-while

 Val 8

-As we indicated at the beginning of the entry, the most common use that we can give to the for is that they iterate a list or array type object as we present in the following case:
+As we indicated at the beginning of the post, the most common use we can give to for loops is to iterate through a list or array object, as shown in the following case:

 let numeros = [5, 10, 15, 20, 25, 30, 100]